Gus Smith: Storylines

 In late 2005, Wellard bites Ian Beale (Adam Woodyatt), who decides he wants the dog put down.
 Wellard is imprisoned pending a trial, but is freed on 12 January 2006, after Ian's partner Jane Collins (Laurie Brett) and children Peter (James Martin) and Lucy (Melissa Suffield) give character witness statements.
 When Juley mugs his ex-girlfriend, Ruby Allen (Louisa Lytton), Jake Moon (Joel Beckett) threatens to report Juley to the police.
 Gus helps Juley escape, despite being disgusted at Juley's actions, by stalling Jake and letting Juley out of the back door.
 Gus is briefly reunited with Sonia when she breaks up with girlfriend Naomi Julien (Petra Letang), but she leaves him to reconcile with her husband Martin.

 In April 2008, Gus meets and falls for a girl called Keisha (Suzie McGrath) but catches her in bed with Sean Slater (Robert Kazinsky), his lodger who is two months behind on his rent.
 Sean fools Keisha into thinking Gus is a womaniser.
 After announcing what Sean did to everyone in the pub, including Sean's girlfriend, Roxy Mitchell (Rita Simons), Gus attempts to evict Sean but is kicked out himself.
 Sean threatens to kill him if he doesn't pay the rent, and keeps Wellard.
 Sean later claims to want to make amends with Gus, but tricks him into believing he has killed and eaten his dog.
 On 28 April he is tied to a chair and Sean is about to give him a beating when Sean's sister Stacey Slater (Lacey Turner) walks through the door and stops him.
 Having been reunited with Keisha, Gus leaves on 1 May to travel with her band.
 However, he finally gets his revenge on Sean before leaving, by exposing him as a cocaine dealer.

+Reception

+Angie Quinn from MyLondon called Gus a "legendary Walford road sweeper" who "instantly won the hearts of soap fans thanks to his sensitive nature and loving ways".
+She added that viewers of the soap "adored Gus Smith as much as he loved sweeping the streets of Walford".